Federated Feature Selection for Cyber-Physical Systems of Systems: Numerical evaluation

 \subsection{Evaluation of Federated Feature Selection}

 We focus now on the analysis of our FFS method.
-We compare its performance to those obtained by CE executed in centralised settings (CFS).
-We recall that, in federated and distributed settings, each \ac{AV} can process only the data it locally collects.
+We compare its performance to those obtained by CE executed in centralised settings (CE-CFS).
+We recall that, in federated (distributed) settings, each \ac{AV} can process only the data it locally collects.

-First we assess the performance of FFS in a static distributed scenario where the \acp{AV} have collected all the data and, before sending it to the edge server, they perform the distributed feature selection in order to transmit only the very necessary information.
+First we assess the performance of FFS in a static distributed scenario where the \acp{AV} have collected all the data and, before sending them to the \ac{ES}, they perform the distributed \ac{FS} in order to transmit only the very necessary information.

-Table~\ref{tab:mav-cfsvsffs} reveals that for MAV dataset, FFS finds a set of features that, although slightly larger than the one found by CFS (24 instead of 18), has the very same informative content, i.e., the accuracy of the NN model trained on both subsets of features are statistically equivalent.
+Table~\ref{tab:mav-cfsvsffs} reveals that for MAV dataset, \ac{FFS} finds a set of features that, although slightly larger than that found by CE-CFS (24 instead of 18), it has the very same informative content, i.e., the accuracy of the NN model trained on both subsets of features are statistically equivalent.
 As we can see, the results also hold for the WESAD dataset.
-Precisely, FFS selects the same number of features identified by CFS.
-Specifically, FFS and CFs select the same set, i.e., the features with indexes [1,2,5,6], explaining why the NN achieves the same prediction accuracy.
-We motivate such an exact correspondence between FFS and CFS selection considering that the small size of the complete feature set of WESAD might prevent a high number of feature subset with equivalent informative content.
+Precisely, \ac{FFS} selects the same number of features identified by CE-CFS.
+Specifically, \ac{FFS} and CE-CFS select the same set, i.e., the features with indexes [1,2,5,6], explaining why the NN achieves the same prediction accuracy.
+We motivate such an exact correspondence between \ac{FFS} and CE-CFS selection considering that the small size of the complete feature set of WESAD might prevent a high number of feature subset with equivalent informative content.
 Such an assumption also holds for the MAV dataset.
-In fact, as we can see in Figures~\ref{fig:fprob_hog}, \ref{fig:gprob_imu} FFS and CFS select the same subset of IMU features.
-Conversely, when the set of features is more redundant, as it is for the HOG one, there might exist several subsets holding the same informative content.
-The comparison of Figures ~\ref{fig:fprob_hog} and~\ref{fig:gprob_hog} confirms such a claim because the two feature sets are overlapping but not equal, yet the overall accuracy is comparable.
+In fact, as we can see in Figures~\ref{fig:fprob_hog}, \ref{fig:gprob_imu} \ac{FFS} and CE-CFS select the same subset of IMU features.
+Conversely, when the set of features is more redundant, as it is for the HOGs, there might exist several subsets holding the same informative content.
+The comparison in Figures ~\ref{fig:fprob_hog} and~\ref{fig:gprob_hog} confirms such a claim because the two feature sets are overlapping but not equal, yet the overall accuracy is comparable.